Frequently used terms explained at a glance.

 The panel produces a written decision at the end of each stage of the hearing.
 This is called a determination.

 The panel will hear evidence from witnesses who attend the hearing and will also read documents.
 This is part of evidence it will consider.
-The nurse or midwife may choose to bring witnesses with them to support their case.
-The nurse or midwife may also give evidence to the panel themselves.
+The nurse, midwife or nursing associate may choose to bring witnesses with them to support their case.
+The nurse, midwife or nursing associate may also give evidence to the panel themselves.

 Facts, impairment, and sanction stages

-The panel will initially consider the charges and the evidence set out by the case presenter, along with the nurse or midwife’s response to the charges.
+The panel will initially consider the charges and the evidence set out by the case presenter, along with the nurse, midwife or nursing associate’s response to the charges.
 The panel will then decide on the facts of the case.

-If the panel finds any of the facts proved, it will go on to consider whether the nurse or midwife’s fitness to practise is impaired, that is, whether the nurse or midwife is fit to carry out their duties.
+If the panel finds any of the facts proved, it will go on to consider whether the nurse, midwife or nursing associate’s fitness to practise is impaired, that is, whether the nurse, midwife or nursing associate is fit to carry out their duties.

-If the panel finds that the nurse or midwife’s fitness to practise is impaired, it will go on to consider what sanction, if any, it should put it place.
+If the panel finds that the nurse, midwife or nursing associate’s fitness to practise is impaired, it will go on to consider what sanction, if any, it should put it place.

 Fitness to Practise Committee